-Kirt S. O’Neill oversees the intellectual property practice of the firm’s San Antonio office.
-He focuses on patent and trademark infringement litigation and other intellectual property disputes.
-He is a registered patent attorney and represents clients in a broad array of technology areas.
+Kirt S. O’Neill oversees the intellectual property (IP) practice of the firm’s San Antonio office.
+He focuses on patent and trademark infringement litigation and other IP disputes.
+He is a registered patent lawyer and represents clients in a broad array of technology areas.
 Mr. O’Neill sits on the firm’s IP committee.

 Practice & Background